analytixncs/analytix-docs/docs/informer/informer-javascript.md

 Past the following code in the Powerscript.

+> Make sure to update the $record.fieldToFix to the field(s) that need to be "zeroed" out on certain records.

 ```javascript
 // Initialize "prevCounter" in the local object if undefined
 if (!$local["prevCounter"]) {